panaverse/learn-modern-python/15_class(Encapsolation_Abstract_callable)/README.md

 - **Encapsulation:** Protects the internal state of objects through getters and setters.
 - **Abstract Class:** Defines a blueprint for other classes with abstract methods.
 - **Special Methods:** Implements `__str__`, `__repr__`, and `__call__` for class instances.
+-- **Duck Typing**
+Duck Typing: Employ Python’s dynamic typing feature that focuses on the presence of methods and properties, not the type of the object.

 ## Installation